 What is the Grassroots Summit?

-The Japan/America Grassroots Summit is an annual intercultural exchange program.
+The Japan America Grassroots Summit is an annual large-scale exchange of Japanese and American people, held alternatively in Japan and America.
+The Summit aims to strengthen the peaceful relationship between our two countries by fostering friendship at the grassroots level.
 It honors the friendship between Captain William Whitfield and John Manjiro Nakahama, in which Captain Whitfield shared his home with a young Nakahama Manjiro after rescuing him from the sea in 1841.
 The relationship was pivotal in building the Japan-US relationship after Japanese isolationism ended.
 In the same way Captain Whitfield opened his home to Nakahama Manjiro, the Grassroots Summit focuses heavily on a home stay program.
-Each year, Japanese prefectures and US states alternate as hosts to about 150 attendees who travel to the host prefecture/state to participate in a week-long visit that includes a three-day home stay.

 Washington State — September 18-24, 2018